Burnsedia/burnsedia.github.io/src/content/blog/cyberpunk_manifesto.md

 ## III.
 Scarcity & Abundance

--   Scarcity of land is real and raw resources.
-Scarcity of refined resources is artificial.
+-   Scarcity of land and raw resources real.
+Scarcity of refined and manufactured goods is artificial.
 -   Housing, food, and medicine exist in abundance but are hoarded, zoned, and paywalled.
 -   Information is post-scarcity --- but DRM and copyright laws enforce